Here’s How 10 Startups Exploded Using Creative Marketing

 In today’s startup game, traditional marketing tactics are anathema to the smartest founders.
 Marketing budgets are often cut to bare bones, with the excess dumped into product development and engineering.
 The most important metrics are users gained and retained, leaving little room for traditional advertising spends whose efficacy are difficult to measure.
 As a result, marketers have had to become more scrappy and creative with their efforts.
 To help inspire your next marketing breakthrough, here are 10 stories of explosive growth from some of the most successful startups of this era.

 Hotmail put the message, “P.S.: I love you.
 Get your free email at Hotmail,” at the bottom of every message sent from a Hotmail user.
 This meant that every email a Hotmail user sent would be a free advertisement for the product.
 After adopting this hack, Hotmail gained 1 million members within 6 months.
 By December 1997, Hotmail had nearly 10 million users, and was sold to Microsoft for $400 million.
-This is the power of creative marketing.
+This is the power of creative marketing just like in the Best San Francisco PPC Agencies.
 A $400 million brand was launched and built with just a $300,000 investment.
 Think of ways for your startup to to get free advertising via your own products (think Apple’s white headphones when the iPod launched).

 Today Dropbox has over 175 million users, but when it began it wasn’t even open to the public.
 After Dropbox did go public, they struggled for more than a year to find a marketing strategy to ignite their growth.
 After a prolonged struggle for a growth strategy, they finally came up with an idea that became one of the most explosive viral referral programs in the startup world.